LondonStudios/SmartTape/README.md

 ## Usage
 **/tape** - Open or close the tape management menu.
 You can press **F10** (changeable) to open this menu.
+You can now change the default keybind used by all players.

 This command is configurable in Settings > Keybinds > FiveM.
 Every player can select their own keybind.